London Borough of Tower Hamlets: Media

-The East London Advertiser provides local news in print and online.
+The East London Advertiser and Social Streets provide local news in print and online.
+There are also several Bengali print and online newspapers published in the borough.

 Education

 The London Borough of Tower Hamlets is the local education authority for state schools within the borough.
 In January 2008, there were 19,890 primary-school pupils and 15,262 secondary-school pupils attending state schools there.
 Private-school pupils account for 2.4 per cent of schoolchildren in the borough.
 In 2010, 51.8 per cent of pupils achieved 5 A*–C GCSEs including Mathematics and English – the highest results in the borough's history – compared to the national average of 53.4 per cent.
 Seventy-four per cent achieved 5 A*–C GCSEs for all subjects (the same as the English average); the figure in 1997 was 26 per cent.
 The percentage of pupils on free school meals in the borough is the highest in England and Wales.
-In 2007 the council rejected proposals to build a Goldman Sachs-sponsored academy.
+In 2007, the council rejected proposals to build a Goldman Sachs-sponsored academy.

 Schools in the borough have high levels of racial segregation.
 The Times reported in 2006 that 47 per cent of secondary schools were exclusively non-white, and that 33 per cent had a white majority.
 About 60 per cent of pupils entering primary and secondary school are Bangladeshi.
 78% of primary-school pupils speak English as a second language.

 The council runs several Idea Stores in the borough, which combine traditional library and computer services with other resources, and are designed to attract more diverse members.
-The flagship Whitechapel store was designed by David Adjaye and cost £16 million to build.
+The flagship Whitechapel store was designed by David Adjaye, and cost £16 million to build.